 And for me, spiritual awareness was also a childhood instinct.
 My mom tells the story of asking me (as a 4 year old) what I was doing when I stopped riding my bicycle for a quick minute and folded my hands in my lap, to which I replied, “I was talking to God.”
 My parents honored what God had already placed within me and set about to learn how to meet my spiritual needs and desires.
 Many years later, I studied for and received a Certificate of Distinction as a Spiritual Director.

 I’m a big sports fan.
 I like to travel and explore new places.
 If I can find an industrial tour or off-beat museum while I’m there, so much the better.
-Reading, including audio books, is a favorite pastime and I like to unwind at the end of the day chopping, mixing and fixing in the kitchen
+I volunteer at retirement communities and senior centers, facilitating discussion groups on finishing life well.
+Reading, including audio books, is a favorite pastime and I like to unwind at the end of the day chopping, mixing and fixing in the kitchen.

-My husband and I have been married for 40 years and live in the California wine country town of Santa Rosa, near three of our grandnieces and nephews and we have two “adopted” grandchildren.
+My husband and I have been married for over 40 years and live in the Southern California community of Pasadena, near two of our “adopted” grandchildren.